w3c/wai-curricula/content/content-author/multimedia.md

 * Discuss different types of accessibility requirements based on audio and video content.
 These include transcripts, captions, description of visual information, and sign languages.
 Explain that these requirements vary depending on whether the content is live or pre-recorded.
 For references on the accessibility requirements of different types of audio and video content, see [Checklists for Audio and Video](/media/av/planning/#checklist).
 * Demonstrate accessibility best practices for creating audio and video content.
 These include clear speech, language, and audio, sufficient contrast ratio for videos, and speakers visibility.
 * Warn students that any flashing and blinking content can create seizures and physical reactions for people.
 Authors must ensure that there is no flashing content that can create seizures physical reactions.
 Explain the requirements for content to flash only up to three times in one second or to be below the general flash and red flash thresholds.
 For information on the accessibility requirements for flashing content, see [Understanding Success Criterion 2.3.1: Three Flashes or Below Threshold](https://www.w3.org/WAI/WCAG21/Understanding/three-flashes-or-below-threshold).
 * Present examples of inaccessible audio and video content.
-Disccuss with students which alternatives they would include and which they would not include.
+Discuss with students which alternatives they would include and which they would not include.
 Explain that it is best practice to provide rationale for when not including a specific alternative to save time and avoid frustrations.
 * Show examples of existing audio and video projects.
 Explain how to identify potential accessibility barriers to address.
 Discuss which accessibility best practices to include in the planning phase to minimize such barriers.

 #### Ideas to Assess Knowledge for Topic